 Once the piece of meat is slapped off the pole, the start signal for the tomato fight is given and the tomato trucks make their entry.
 The tomatoes need to be squashed before they are thrown in order to avoid injuries.
 Also, no projectiles other than tomatoes are allowed, but you can use as many of the latter as you would like.
 After exactly one hour the fight ends with the firing of a second shot.
 The whole town square is painted red and rivers of tomato juice flow freely.

-What else you need to know
+Practical information: what else you need to know?

-You should arrive one day prior to La Tomatina, as international visitors party all night before the event once they arrived in town.
+You should arrive one day prior to La Tomatina; as international visitors party all night before the event once they arrived in town.

 In 2013, city officials introduced an entry fee and limited the number of participants, citing concerns over safety.
 So you must pre-order your tickets if you do not wish to miss this awesome opportunity to party cafeteria-style!
 The party is now limited to 20,000 ticketed entries, with tickets costing €10.